 These dome shaped tents are popular amongst kids, backpackers and hikers.
-Families would typically use two or more tents as well as a separate shelter.
+Families would typically use two or more of these as well as a separate shelter.

 Large multi-room tents

-There are numerous styles of tents on the market that have multiple rooms and are suited to larger families and people who like more internal space.
+There are numerous different styles that have multiple rooms and offer plenty of space to suite larger families

-Similar to multi-room tents, air-tents are supported by inflated beams rather than standard poles.
-They are simply pumped up using a pump generally provided with the tent.
+Similar to multi-room tents, these are supported by inflated beams rather than standard poles.
+They are simply pumped up using a pump generally provided.

-Generally cabin style tents have the frame built into the tent in the same way that touring tents do.
-They usually have side walls that are more vertical and a large awning.
+These have the frame built into the tent and usually have side walls that are more vertical, and a large awning.

-Bell tents are typically canvas and have a central pole provide a lot of internal space.
-They are often considered more luxurious than other tents.
+These are typically canvas and have a central pole to provide a lot of internal space.
+They are often considered more luxurious than other those listed above.

-In summary, by comparison to polyester tents, polycotton canvas tents are generally more durable, breathable and they provide better insulation but they are more expensive and will be heavier than the equivalent sized polyester tent.
-Polycotton canvas tents are also quieter in windy conditions and allow less light into the tent but will take longer to dry and will generally require seasoning before the first use.
+In summary, by comparison to polyester, polycotton canvas tents are generally more durable, breathable and they provide better insulation, but they are more expensive and will be heavier than the those made out of polyester.
+They are also quieter in windy conditions and allow in less light but will take longer to dry and will generally require seasoning before the first use.

-Below is a more detailed comparison between the polyester and poly-cotton canvas tent fabrics:
+Below is a more detailed comparison between the polyester and poly-cotton canvas fabrics: